WJDigby/GetDomains/README.md

 The CSV and JSON files contain all retrieved information for each domain, whereas the Slack messages and terminal output include specific pieces of information.

 To print specific attributes / properties of the retrieved domains, pass the `-a / --attr` argument.
 You can pass the argument multiple times to specify multiple attributes.
-This suppresses the formatted message in place of a common-separated list of attributes.
+This suppresses the formatted message in place of a comma-separated list of attributes.
 Useful if you want to return specific information or only want a list of domain names.

 To display names only: